WikiToLearn/Hives-Network/README.md

 ### Structure of a hive
-This structure is the basic unit for the local teams of WikiToLearn
+This structure is the basic unit for the local teams of WikiToLearn.

 * Hive leader: The point of contact with the rest of WikiToLearn team.

-### Every hive has
+### Every hive has:

 * **A chat room on the [main WikiToLearn chat](https://chat.wikitolearn.org)**: The naming scheme is h-`<hive name>`
 * **Blog account**: An official account on https://blogs.wikitolearn.org